LucianoNicacio/Landscape-Co./app/public/wp-content/plugins/wp-google-maps/readme.txt

 == Changelog ==

+= 8.1.9 - 2021-02-04 =
+* Fixed issue where 'Hide Point of Interest' option was not available without the Pro add-on
+* Added establishment suggestions to the Google Maps Autocomplete module
+* Added basic Usercentrics integration.
+Thanks to the Usercentrics development team for additional technical documentation

+= 8.1.8 - 2021-02-01 =
+* Fixed an issue where OpenLayers Tile Server Key field would not be visible without the Pro add-on
+* Fixed an issue where OpenLayers would not allow click event bubbling for features
+* Fixed an issue with marker storage logic that would prevent the Pro add-on from removing gallery images
+* Fixed an issue where the store locator would scroll to the map element, even when modern locator style is active
+* Fixed an issue with the onApproveMarker event trigger in the marker panel
+* Added pep.js to the dependencies of the plugin to support pointer events on iOS 12 devices

 = 8.1.7 - 2021-01-26 =
 * Fixed issue where you could not disable FontAwesome from loading on the frontend
 * Fixed issue where FontAwesome V4 would be loaded when V5 should have been loaded